dgbrt-io/dagobert-old/README.md

     cd dagobert
     mvn clean package

-Configuring
+Configuration
 ---------------------

 In order to run the app, you have to do the following steps:
- 1. Edit src/main/resources/com/dagobert_engine/example.properties and save it as settings.properties in the same directory
+ 1. Edit src/main/resources/META-INF/seam-beans.example.xml and save it as seam-beans.xml
+   => You can enable c:tradingEnabled to enable the trading mechanism.
+I recommend to turn it off for debugging purposes.
+   => Set your MtGox credentials c:mtGoxPublicKey and c:mtGoxPrivateKey.
+The api access must have the trading permission to trade.
  2. Edit src/main/webapp/WEB-INF/beans.xml.
 In here, you can add your personal trading implementation (It must implement com.dagobert_engine.trading.service.Strategy and has to be annotated with CDI's @Alternative).
 If you just want to test Dagobert without having any Strategy implementation yet, just comment out my CustomStrategy.
 It's not the best solution, I will make a better solution for the future.